ShantiBethepu/AWSIoT/README.md

 # AWSIoT
-This project shows how you can connect an application to AWS IoT
+This project shows how you can connect an application( GreenLightning App.
+Find it here https://github.com/oci-pronghorn/GreenLighter) to AWS IoT